pulumi/terraform-provider-aws/website/docs/r/neptune_cluster_parameter_group.html.markdown

 The following arguments are supported:

 * `name` - (Optional, Forces new resource) The name of the neptune cluster parameter group.
-If omitted, Terraform will assign a random, unique name.
+If omitted, this provider will assign a random, unique name.
 * `name_prefix` - (Optional, Forces new resource) Creates a unique name beginning with the specified prefix.
 Conflicts with `name`.
 * `family` - (Required) The family of the neptune cluster parameter group.
 * `description` - (Optional) The description of the neptune cluster parameter group.
-Defaults to "Managed by Terraform".
+Defaults to "Managed by Pulumi".
 * `parameter` - (Optional) A list of neptune parameters to apply.
-* `tags` - (Optional) A map of tags to assign to the resource.
-If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+* `tags` - (Optional) A map of tags to assign to the resource. .If configured with a provider `default_tags` configuration block present, tags with matching keys will overwrite those defined at the provider-level.

 Parameter blocks support the following: